Remembrance

 REMEMBRANCE

 The storm is memory now.
-The branch it tore away survives as a knot – a dark whorl where grain refused to give.
+The branch it tore is gone; the knot remains – a dark whorl where the grain refused to yield.
 What was lost has lost its name.
-Only the shape of the reaching remains.
+Only the shape of the reaching is seen.
 Then spring.
-Sap rises, meets the whorl, turns.
-You've carried it so long you cannot tell: did you grow around it, or did it grow you?
+Sap rises, meets the whorl and bends.
+You have carried it so long you cannot tell: did you grow around the wound, or inside it?

-You measure the rings and find the storm.
-There it is – the year the branch tore away.
+You trace the rings.
+There – the year the wood tore.
 The grain has not run straight since.
-First, the impulse to lean: tilt the whole trunk until the scar faces every path.
-Then the correction: force the grain straight, ring after ring, until the surface runs smooth and the knot is yours alone.
-But the knot is compressed wood; it will not yield.
-You could starve your crown to feed the scar.
-But a trunk twisted towards its wound carries the stress inside the curve.
+The impulse to lean overwhelms – to offer the scar to every traveller.
+Then the urge to force the grain straight, stretching the wood until the knot disappears.
+But the knot is compressed wood.
+It will not yield.
 So you grow.
 Not towards the wound.
-Not away.
+Not away from it.
 Another ring.
 Another.
-Each touching the knot as it passes.
-Each moving past.
+Each one touches the knot as it passes.
+Each one moves on.
 In spring, a bird settles where the branch once was.
-No nest was built.
-You grew, and growing made one.
+You built no shelter for it.
+You grew, and growing made a hollow for it.
 The knot becomes one whorl among many.
 The wood alone knows which ring is the storm.

 The Shadow